ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 <hr class="wp-block-separator has-alpha-channel-opacity" />

-&#8220;I saw your [post on DDDNorth][1] which made me even more gutted that I couldn&#8217;t make it!
+&#8220;I saw your [post on DDDNorth][1] which made me even more gutted that I couldn’t make it!
 I wanted to let you know that working with you at Piksel opened my eyes on how a professional developer should be.
 I still use NCrunch daily from your recommendation and I try to pay it forward by recommending it in the same way.&#8221;

 &#8212; TG – Contract .NET Developer